Alerovere/SEAMIS/README.md

 # SEAMIS data analysis tools
-This repository contains the Holocene database for SE Asia, Maldives, India and Sri Lanka and GIA models (ICE5G).

-The repository also contains scripts to plot data and models:
+This repository contains the Holocene database for SE Asia, Maldives, India and Sri Lanka and GIA models (ICE5G), and scripts to plot data and models:

 The folder \Sea level plots contains the file "SEALEVELPLOTS.m" that can be used to plot GIA model outputs and RSL observations in RSL/Time graphs.